Blog Total Locker Service

 Locker depth directly reduces the clear space left in the room.
 A deeper locker projects further from the wall, leaving less room for users to move.

-For a simple single-sided locker run, use this calculation:
+For a simple single-sided locker run:

 Total required depth = locker depth + clear access space